Future APIs / useControl

 value?: string

-The value of a checkbox or radio input when checked.
-This sets the value attribute of the base input.
+The submitted value of a checkbox or radio control when checked.

 const control = useControl({